vkyo23/polya_gamma_emirt/README.md

 ## Description

-In this repository, I provide `R` function for the implementation of 2PL Item Response Theory (IRT) model with EM Algrotihm and Polya-Gamma data augmentation (Polson *el al*.
+In this repository, I provide `R` function for the implementation of 2PL Item Response Theory (IRT) model with EM Algorithm and Polya-Gamma data augmentation (Polson *el al*.
 2013).
 The algorithm here is based on the procedure proposed by Goplerud (2019).
 To estimate statistical uncertainty, I use the parametric bootstrap method proposed by Lewis and Poole (2004).
 For the fast estimation of the model, I use auxilary `C++` functions.

 For those who are interested in the application, I provide an example at https://sunaninattahito.hatenablog.com/entry/2022/04/29/212901 (but only in Japanese.
 I will write it in English soon).